 - Address diet: reduce fast foods, sugar, refined carbohydrates (breads, cereals), inflammatory vegetable oils (such as corn, soy oil), chemically processed foods, GMOs, soda, etc. For a child with severe mood and behavioral issues, elimination of junk food is square one.

-- Look for food sensititivies as they can have a profound impact on mood and behavior (read more about this here.)
+- Look for food sensitivities: They can have a profound impact on mood and behavior.

 Consider lifestyle contribution:

 - Is your child getting 10 hours of sleep per night (or more if your child is under 10)?

 - An hour of exercise or movement per day?

 - Drinking half his body weight in ounces of water?